Want healthy hair and skin? See tips to beat the drys!

 Let’s start with some good tips and basics on keeping your hands from getting dry and cracked.

-- Use the right moisturizer!
-Look for products which lists ceramides (oils), dimethicone (a type of silicone), and shea butter provide a good seal for your hands.
+Use the right moisturizer!
+Look for products that list ceramides (oils), dimethicone (a type of silicone), and shea butter to provide a good seal for your hands.
 The thicker the cream, the better.

 To prevent brittle nails and ragged cuticles, try this handmade cuticle massage: